National Longitudinal Survey of Children and Youth (NLSCY)

 Various analyses are performed to determine whether the survey data meet the initial objectives.
 Among them are coverage and non-response analyses.
 Adjustments are also made to the design weights for the non-random nature of non-response.
 The weights are also post-stratified to correct for undercoverage.
 In addition, consistency checks are performed.

-A set of Excel spreadsheets, with a user-friendly Visual Basic interface, is available to users to obtain approximate sampling variances of proportions.
-SAS and SPSS macros have also been developed to calculate the sampling variance of an estimate using Bootstrap weights.
-These macros and spreadsheets are available at Statistics Canada Research Data Centres (RDCs).
+SAS and SPSS macros have been developed to calculate the sampling variance of an estimate using Bootstrap weights.
+These macros are available on the Statistics Canada website (refer to the "Additional documention" link below).

 Users should keep in mind that the NLSCY is a general population survey and not designed for the analysis of rare characteristics or rare subpopulations within NLSCY which would yield small samples and result in high relative sampling variance.